helloworlder8/computer_vision/docs/en/models/rtdetr.md

 ### How does RT-DETR support adaptable inference speed for different real-time applications?

 Baidu's RT-DETR allows flexible adjustments of inference speed by using different decoder layers without requiring retraining.
 This adaptability is crucial for scaling performance across various real-time object detection tasks.
-Whether you need faster processing for lower precision needs or slower, more accurate detections, RT-DETR can be tailored to meet your specific requirements.
+Whether you need faster processing for lower precision needs or slower, more accurate predn, RT-DETR can be tailored to meet your specific requirements.

 ### Can I use RT-DETR models with other Ultralytics modes, such as training, validation, and export?